deficollective/defiscan/src/content/protocols/aave-v3-prime.md

 To achieve different specific risk parameters and associated guardrails the Stewards contracts are re-deployed for the _Prime_ market/instance.
 The multi-sigs owning permissions in the Steward contracts are the same as for the _Core_ instance (_Emergency Admin_ and _Risk Council_).

+A notable difference to the Core instance is the introduced dependency on a Risk Oracle provided by Chaos Labs which helps to update risk parameters within governance set guardrails automatically and based on quantitative algorithmic risk models in real time.
+The `EdgeRiskSteward` makes sure the values submitted by the `RiskOracle` contract are within guardrails and thus no additional upgradeability risk is introduced.

 > Upgradeability score: high

 ## Autonomy

 ### Oracle and Prices

 Requesting oracle feeds to price assets in the system is relying on the same mechanisms across the different instances.
 To control which price feeds are available a new `AaveOracle` contract is deployed for each instance.
-The associated centralisation risks in the _EtherFi_ instance are the same as on the _Core_ instance.
+The associated centralisation risks in the _Prime_ instance are the same as on the _Core_ instance.

 Read more in our _Core_ instance report.